 All required elements described in the VR-SFP must be addressed in a curriculum that includes a module for each required area defined in the VR-SFP (for example, a module for each of the following: Employment Data Sheet, Job Application, Résumé Training, etc.).
 A manual must be maintained by the provider that includes the curriculum and supporting documentation such as activity materials/resources, lesson plans, and attendance records.
 When using a standardized published curriculum (not created by the provider), identify the source and keep a copy of the curriculum in the manual.
 TWC-VR can request to review a curricula manual at any time.

 The job placement specialist must implement training activities to meet the customer's needs, including, but not limited to, literacy and disability needs.
 While all training must be individualized, it may be provided in an individual or group setting.
 When the service is provided in a group setting, a ratio of one job placement specialist to no more than six customers must be maintained.
-This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR1840, Job Placement Services Referral or service authorization.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR5000, Referral for Provider Services or SA.
 For more information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 A copy of the customer's completed VR1850, Personal Employment Data Sheet or equivalent and a completed résumé (if requested on the referral form), must be submitted with the invoice.